 - Difficulty breathing

-While smoke can impact anyone, sensitive populations such as children, pregnant women, the elderly, and those with asthma and other respiratory concerns are especially at risk during a smoke event.
+While smoke can impact anyone, sensitive populations such as children, pregnant people, the elderly, and those with asthma and other respiratory concerns are especially at risk during a smoke event.

-How to Prepare for Smoke from Wildland Fire
+How to Prepare for Smoke Impacts from Wildfires

 Because smoke travels, smoke from long-range fires can impact air quality and health even when smoke does not smell and is not visible.
 The best way to know your potential risks due to smoke from wildfilres is to be aware of what the air quality is in your area.
 Check the Air Quality Index and pay attention to Air Quality Alerts in your area.